benjiec/tangle-coral/README.md

 ./scripts/detect/search-genome m00009 GCF_002042975.1
 ```

-Or if you have a list of genome accessions in a file, e.g. `data/genomes_coral.txt` then do
+Or if you have a list of genome accessions in a file, do the following.
+Note,
+these commands append to existing files, so to re-run detection on a genome,
+remove `data/m00009_results/proteins.{faa/tsv}` first.

 ```
 ./scripts/detect/search-genomes m00009 data/genomes_coral.txt